 Together with the community, and particularly through the years of hard work by his partner, the spiritual leader had built up something magnificent… hundreds of people were devoted to him and had been moved to spiritual life by his weekly teachings and other course-based programs.
 The ashram grounds and buildings were beautiful, all brought about by his followers, with the enthusiasm that comes of love and devotion.
-But now some were possibily feeling that, if it the allegations were true, such cheap behaviour cheapened them all.
-His insensitivity towards those with whom he had sexual relations showed a level of lying that revealed also his insensitivity to each person in the community.
+But now some were possibly feeling that, if it the allegations were true, cheap behaviour cheapened them all.
+His insensitivity towards the many with whom he had sexual relations showed a level of lying that revealed also his insensitivity to each person in the community.
 And a terrible suspicion was dawning on some that perhaps it had all been a beautiful fantasy.
 Some were in denial.
-Some were feeling a hollow in the pit of their stomach knowing that their associates would now deride and disparage them and their avowed convictions.
+Some were feeling a hollow in the pit of their stomach knowing that their friends and associates would now deride them and disparage their avowed convictions.

 The Pain of Disillusionment

-Here at Classical Yoga, we sit with pain rather than push ourselves into a nice space.
-Diving deep into the pain, down to its source – with loving companions who do not shy away from the ugliness of it – we allow ourselves to discover the source of psychic pain.
+We can teach ourselves to sit with pain rather than mask it or push ourselves into a nice space.
+Diving deep into the pain, down to its source, we allow ourselves to discover the source of psychic pain.
 It is in yourself.
-More particularly, it is the exquisite pain of a pricked illusion.
-The loss of the beautiful illusion tears up your life view.
+The pain of a pricked illusion is exquisite, and the loss of the beautiful illusion tears up your life view.
 All the things you marked on your personal map now invalid, you feel adrift without guidelines.

 Worse than that, the bursting illusion makes you feel so horribly vulnerable.
 Were you a fool?
 And the weeping desire that it cannot be your fault, it cannot, it cannot, you trusted, it is not your fault, you cannot be so foolish and vulnerable.
 Can you?
 Yes, you can.
 It is, you can, and you were.
 And you just have to accept the horror that you can’t undo.